He has no idea what I am. Maybe I don’t know, either. Maybe I never let myself find out.

 The world that Holly Black wove throughout those three hundred or so pages was so deep and enthralling that I had trouble coming back to the real world after I was done reading.
 There was so much backstabbing and no one was who they said they were, it was all so crazy.
 The plot in this novel was so expertly crafted and I really can’t wait to see what happens in the following books, especially if they’re all as intense as this.

 One of the things I liked the most about this novel, honestly, was the fact that neither the author or the main character shied away from death.
 It made it seem like everything was so dire and the multiple murders happening in the story only enhanced the royal intrigue.
 I was really into it and I’m excited to see how Jude protects the crown in the following books.
 I don’t want to go too much into the plot because spoilers, obviously, but the fact that this book was brutal was so important for how the plot played out and was conveyed.

-Unfortunately, I couldn’t give this book a full five roses.
+Unfortunately, I couldn’t give this book a full five stars.
 I just wasn’t as obsessed as I thought I would be.
 The other reviews for this were all highly starred, the synopsis reminded me a lot of ACOTAR, and the idea of a sexy villain really drew me to this book.
 I even went so far as to break my buying ban (BTW only bought three books this year so yay me!), but it just wasn’t everything I craved.
 I wanted more romance, to be honest.
 I missed the steamy element that laces throughout a book.
 It’s no secret I prefer my YA fantasy to have a strong romance running through it, and this book fell flat on that account.
 I’m not saying that it needed it to be great, because it certainly didn’t, I just wanted more where that was concerned.

 Overall a really great read and a wonderful release to start off 2018!